PrivbooksArticles

 What you can export — and why it matters

 A normalized .sqlite3 file is not a pretty PDF; it is a portable artifact you can copy, version, and attach to your disaster-recovery thinking.
 Compare that to “export a CSV of reports” — helpful, but not equivalent to owning the relational truth of your books.
+Reports are derived; the database is the spine that produces them consistently.

 Browser context without hand-waving